 The Southern Association of Colleges and Schools Commission on Colleges (SACS COC) is the recognized regional accrediting body in the eleven U.S. Southern states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia) and in Latin America for those institutions of higher education that award associate, baccalaureate, master’s or doctoral degrees.
 The Commission on Colleges’ Board of Trustees is the representative body of the College Delegate Assembly and is charged with carrying out the accreditation process.

-Texas Christian University will pursue a substantive change in accreditation with the Southern Association of Colleges and Schools: Commission on Colleges (SACS COC).
+Texas Christian University pursued a substantive change in accreditation with the Southern Association of Colleges and Schools: Commission on Colleges (SACS COC).
 A substantive change is a significant modification or expansion in the nature and scope of an accredited institution.
 Large scale changes, such as adding significantly different programs to the academic curriculum or offering a majority of the coursework needed to complete a degree, certificate or diploma on-line, may require written notification as well as advance approval of a prospectus; see the Substantive Change policy for details on due dates and on the content of the prospectus.
 Written notification of the intent for substantive change was made to the SACS COC in July 2015.
-The Substantive Change Prospectus was submitted by April 2018.
-Accreditation leaders at TCU and at the school of medicine have been in regular communication with staff liaisons at SACS COC.
+The Substantive Change Prospectus was submitted and approved in 2018.

 SACS COC Information

 - Angie Carter, Accreditation Coordinator (817) 257-8419, firstname.lastname@example.org